 Review of LIV Envie Advanced

 The LIV Envie is a true speed and performance bike made to be incredibly agile and high-performing to help you ride.
-The bike’s geometry lend to its aerodynamics, with a longer effective top tube and a shorter chainstay than some of the other bikes, making it move with you easily wherever you go.
+The bike’s geometry lends to its aerodynamics, with a longer effective top tube and a shorter chainstay than some of the other bikes, making it move with you easily wherever you go.

 Advanced-grade composite carbon is a high-end version of a carbon bike frame.
 Its construction makes the LIV Envie stiffer and lighter than similar bikes.
 Carbon is an ideal choice of frame material for road bikes, lending to the bike’s overall weight and strength and also boosting power-transfer ability.
 The bike’s advanced-grade composite carbon, though, boosts its price tag over regular carbon frames.